|

 Stevens had found employment of various kinds.
 In 1845 he had been appointed

-House near Liverpool.
 In 1851 he was designing ironwork for Messrs.
-Hoole
+Hoole of Sheffield, which

-of Sheffield, which gained a first prize for their exhibit at the Great
+gained a first prize for their exhibit at the Great Exhibition of that

-the dining-room at Dorchester House, and this work together with the Wellington
+Dorchester House, and this work together with the Wellington Memorial,

-Memorial, and the mosaics for St. Paul's, occupied him for most of the
+and the mosaics for St. Paul's, occupied him for most of the rest of his

-rest of his life.
-A scheme which he put forward for the decoration of
+life.
+A scheme which he put forward for the decoration of the dome of

-the dome of St. Paul's with sculpture and painting was rejected, and he
+St. Paul's with sculpture and painting was rejected, and he died at the

 and decorative painter that England has ever produced, but owing to the